Healthy tips on controlling how much food you put on your plate

 SNAP-Ed advice

-I got some advice from Maine SNAP-Ed at UNE (University of New England.)
-The program is supported by the Department of Agriculture and the Department of Health and Human Services.
-It provides education about healthy eating to people who have to work within a limited budget.
+I got some advice from Maine SNAP-Ed.
+The program is funded by the U.S. Department of Agriculture (USDA) Food and Nutrition Service, which is administered by the Maine Department of Health and Human Services (DHHS) and implemented through a contract with the University of New England (UNE).

+SNAP-Ed provides education about healthy eating to people who have to work within a limited budget.
 It can be a challenge to make the right choices when the food that seems like it would be the best for us is sometimes the most expensive.
 It can be done.

 There are forty nutrition educators and program coordinators in Maine who do presentations in schools, grocery stores, food pantries — wherever they see a need.
 They also offer a series of hands-on cooking classes.
 While their primary audience is low-income Mainers, the information on their website is useful and accessible to all of us.